antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

 - __Set up a GitHub Project:__ Create a project in GitHub and set up an Environment within your project.
 - __Add GitHub Secrets:__ Store credentials securely as GitHub secrets to ensure they are not exposed in your repository.

+Worth mention is that their is a lot more configure and to think about if you where to use Postman in a real wold CI pipeline.
+FOr instance different environment and variables and etc.

+However, Postman has made running a Collection in Github Actions super simple!
 ```
 name: Automated API tests using Postman CLI